jogarrid/ArticleClassification/README.txt

 How to run the code?

-web_crawler: contains the scrapping of Web of Science to get paper information (title, author, co-authors, publication type, abstract, title etc.) and creates DISMISSED_final.csv and UNDISMISSED_final.csv.
+web_crawler: contains the scrapping of Web of Science to get paper information (title, author, co-authors, publication type, abstract, title etc.) and creates fired.csv and not_fired.csv.

 data_analysis: contains a notebook for the preliminary study of the dataset